energon-a-secas/enerbot-slack-bot/README.md

 SLACK_LOG_BOT=
 ```

-In this scenario `docker-compose`  will provide the variables to the container.
 To build the image, you need to run:

 ```
 docker-compose build enerbot